-- 131. Residential growth projections for the Manawatū District and the wider Manawatū-Whanganui Region over the 20-year planning period have been developed by Infometrics (August 2020).
+- 132. Residential growth projections for the Manawatū District and the wider Manawatū-Whanganui Region over the 20-year planning period have been developed by Infometrics (August 2020).
 These residential growth projections are based on projected labour force growth and are apportioned based on land availability across the wider Manawatū-Whanganui Region over the 30-year planning timeframe.
-The impacts of COVID-19 on patterns of development in the short term have also been incorporated into the growth projections. - 132.
+The impacts of COVID-19 on patterns of development in the short term have also been incorporated into the growth projections. - 133.
 The Infometrics growth model estimates the timing of total growth in the District over the planning period.
 To predict the location of residential growth within the Manawatū District, the Council developed its own District-level residential growth model.
 The process and assumptions applied as a basis for this detailed residential growth model are explained below.
 This District-level growth model has been consistently applied to all of Council's strategic planning processes, including the Policy, the Long Term Plan and the Infrastructure Strategy.
-The majority of residential development is anticipated to take place within the Feilding Urban area. - 133.
+The majority of residential development is anticipated to take place within the Feilding Urban area. - 134.
 The draft Manawatū District Housing Stocktake highlights the need to enable infill development within the Feilding Urban area to provide for growing demand for smaller and more affordable housing options.
 The evidence from the draft Manawatū District Housing Stocktake is summarised as follows: - Record median house price growth: Median house prices have increased by 107.3% over the three-years to December 2020.
 More than 70.0% of first home buyers in 2018 spent more than 30 per cent of their income on housing costs.
 This compares with 29.1% of first home buyers in the March quarter 2003. - Record rent increases: Average weekly rents increased by 14.7% over the year to December 2020.
 In 2018, a higher proportion of local renters paid more than 30% of their income on accommodation than the national average.
 In the early 2000s, rental costs as a proportion of income were consistently lower than the national average.
 Both housing and rental affordability are expected to have declined further since 2018. - The public housing register indicates demand is dominated by the need for one-and twobedroom dwellings however local housing supply has a greater proportion of larger homes and a smaller percentage of smaller homes than the national average. - The number of residents aged over 65 years are projected to increase from 5,400 in 2021 to 9,200 at the end of the Infrastructure Plan period (2051).
-This demographic change further suggests the need for growth in the supply of smaller dwellings close to the urban centre of Feilding, to cater for the needs of the elderly over time.
+This demographic change further suggests the need for growth in the supply of smaller dwellings close to the urban centre of Feilding, to cater for the needs of the elderly over time. - 135.
+The above market and demand characteristics form the basis for the infill development projections over the Long Term Plan period, in addition to supporting the need for Council to enable more affordable residential development to meet the housing needs of the community.10 - 136.
+Non-residential development (new business lots) is more difficult to project, particularly where it relates to the collection of development contributions for commercial and industrial development.
+This is primarily due to the use of special assessments to assess new demand on infrastructure and the incidence of redevelopment on existing commercial and industrial land where additional demand is limited.
+For this reason, the five-year average HUE for non-residential development has been used as a basis for projecting annual commercial and industrial HUE.